gogama/incite/README.md

 Incite is a native GoLang library that streamlines your interactions with the CloudWatch Logs Insights API using minimalist, native Go, paradigms.
-Incite gets the API out of the way so you can focus on app development.
+Incite gets the API out of the way, so you can focus on app development.

 Features
 ========